Welcome to our modern minimal townhome tour!

 The only things that have really changed are some plant shuffling and some desk reorganizing.
 I moved the small white lamp to Ramona’s nursery and added a small file organizer—I try to avoid paper, but I do have some documents I like to keep handy for a bit before getting rid of them.

 The kitchen is between the dining and living areas.
 It’s actually quite small when you look at it, but there’s a very large island that stretches almost the entire length of the dining to living area.
 We absolutely love having all of that surface area, especially when Mike is cooking or when we’ve had family over.

 There is a small powder room here, too.

 The living area is where we spend the most of our time.
 We’ve incorporated a little play area for Ramona and keep her play mat here.
 It’s nice to have an area where she can bop about while we’re in the kitchen or just hanging out.
 (Though she mostly likes just trying to climb up the couch and grab the remotes.)

 The living area is also where we have a bar cart and DIY cat tree made using real branches.
 The giant peacock faux canvas art and our stainless steel hanging bowl planters are in this room, as are the space-saving sofa end table and butcher block coffee table.

 Bedrooms & Nursery

-We live in a two-bedroom, two-bathroom unit, so each sleeping space has a bathroom.
-One for us, one for Ramona.
-Really it’s just an extra bathroom to clean because Ramona doesn’t need her own bathroom.
-But it is nice to have a space to bathe her, keep extras, and store bath toys and whatnot.
+We live in a two-bedroom, two-bathroom unit.
+It is really nice to have a space to bathe R, keep extras, and store bath toys and whatnot.